notmuch/notmuch/doc/man1/notmuch-dump.rst

       **config**

 	Output configuration data stored in the database.
-Each line starts with "#@ ", followed by a space seperated key-value pair.
+Each line starts with "#@ ", followed by a space separated key-value pair.
 Both key and value are hex encoded if needed.

       **tags**